chetmurthy/yay/README.md

 YAYAML's specification is structured in the manner of typical language
 specs: it specifies the character-set of the language, then the lexemes, and then the grammar.
+The goals of YAYAML (in addition to those of YAML) are:

-It is an explicit goal of YAYAML to enable straightforward implementation using lex/yacc tooling, and hence to ensure that all implementations can have identical behaviour (which documents they accept/reject, and in-memory semantics of those documents).
+1. enable and deliver straightforward implementation using lex/yacc tooling, and hence to ensure that all implementations can have identical behaviour (which documents they accept/reject, and in-memory semantics of those documents).

-Furthermore, it is an equally explicit goal of YAYAML, that:

-* every JSON document is already a YAYAML document

-* every YAYAML document is equal to a JSON document: that is, when parsed, its in-memory representation is identical to that of the JSON document that would be emitted when the document is printed in "JSON mode".
+2. YAYAML is merely (*merely*) a nicer syntax for writing JSON documents.
+Every YAYAML document can be thought of as a JSON document, and JSON documents are accepted as YAYAML "flow style".

    The user can firmly rely on YAYAML as being merely (*merely*) a convenient syntax for writing JSON documents.
 There are a few deviations from this rule, and they will be explained in this specification.
+Those deviations concern only the first line, and multi-document support: it will always be the case that a single JSON document in a file, is accepted as a YAYAML document.

 ================================================================